OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 ---

 ## Afterlife & Soul Topics

 - DD's son was subjected to **mind programming** due to his father's military work.
 - The son's suicide was a result of resistance to programming; his **FRV** was not conducive to control.
 - He was not stimulated to commit suicide to hurt his father, but rather as a form of resistance.
+- The father was also a subject, used to make the son available.

 ---

 ## Cosmic Structure & Densities